LDA of Iowa's Parenting Guide:

 4. Listen to your anger, rather than acting on it.

-5. Make and post a list of acceptable ways to handle anger.
+5. Make and post a list of acceptable ways to handle anger.”
+1

-After reading what was stated above, do you want to continue to grow your parenting skills?
-If so, we encourage you to take the first step and complete the self-evaluation chart that follows to learn more about your parenting skills when being angry is involved.
+Based on the information above, are you interested in further developing your parenting skills?
+If so, we encourage you to begin by completing the self-evaluation chart below to learn more about your parenting skills related to anger.

 Parent Responses to Your Child’s Behavior